 Here are answers to some frequently asked questions about the OneDrive desktop app for older versions of Windows.

 If your computer uses Windows 10 - OneDrive is built in, so you shouldn't need to install the desktop app.
 OneDrive appears automatically in your File Explorer and as a location to save files.
-For more information, see Sync files with the OneDrive sync client in Windows.
+For more information, see Sync files with OneDrive in Windows.

 Windows 8.1 or Windows RT 8.1